SergioRLL/Metagenomics_internship/README.md

 ## Repository content:

-- **Metagenomic analysis**: Folder that contains the R Markdown and the HTML and PDF outputs
+- **Metagenomic analysis**: Folder that contains the R Markdown and the HTML and PDF outputs:

+  - *"Metagenomic_analysis"*: Alex's version tables
+  - *"Metagenomic_alalysis_ICM"*: ICM catalog tables

 - **Tables**: Folder that contain some of the tables used for the analysis.
 The sample names are already changed for the better ones to interpret.